 \subsection{Limitations and Future Work}

 Our investigation has several limitations.
 First, the semantic vocabulary introduces an initial learning curve; newcomers must internalize terms and relations.
 Progressive disclosure, examples-as-templates, and automatic slot suggestions may alleviate this burden.
 Second, slotting long-form intents risks nuance compression.
 Dual views that co-display the original text and its structured interpretation, along with preservable ``verbatim'' spans for critical phrasing, can mitigate loss.
 Third, the breadth of the evaluation remains limited: our evaluation mainly focused on perceived control, reflecting our theoretical focus on the \textit{gulfs} as cognitive gaps in the user's mental model.
-Consequently, the artifact-based difference, as well as longitudinal and team-level co-operative conditions, remains to be empirically validated.
+Consequently, the artifact-based differences, as well as longitudinal and team-level cooperative conditions, remain to be empirically validated.
 Additionally, technical constraints shaped the current implementation.
 Our system covers a single React component, which helps reduce integration complexity but limits applicability to complex UI architectures.
 Also, hallucination (including syntax errors in UI code) and unreliable localized editing remain challenges: instead of modifying only the intended region, the model may regenerate or alter unaffected content.
-Semantic diffs helped constrain these behaviors, but they serve as a temporary workaround rather than a robust editing mechanism.
+Semantic diffs helped constrain these behaviors, but they served as a partial mitigation rather than a robust editing mechanism.